bringyourownideas/laravel-sitemap/README.md

 ## Support

 This package supports Laravel 5.5 or newer.
-Currently, Laravel 7 isn't supported as there are some issues to resolve.

 ## Installation